eropple/nestjs-auth/README.md

 `0.2.x` is being used, in anger, on multiple production apps, at my current employer and by other NestJS users.

-Iteration toward `0.3.0` will focus on adding more type-safety and type checking to `nestjs-auth`, with a longer-term eye towards simplifying setup by providing a single factory to inject into the DI context with the full scope of a project's needs.

 ### Recent Changes ###
 #### 0.3.0 / 0.3.1 (bug fix) ####
 - `nestjs-auth` now expects template arguments around principals and (optionally)